-Members in the lounge of WeWork West Broadway in New York City.
+WeWork West Broadway in New York City.

 Green Desk was the original iteration of WeWork and it was based on the idea of a sustainable work space.
 Currently, while not being as sustainable as they would like to become in the future, WeWork has put several green building practices in place.
 Much of the construction is glass and aluminum which are recyclable and easy to take apart making for less waste during demolition.